Axel2293/Obsidian-Notes/Web Development/HTML (Hyper Text Markup Language).md

 ![[Pasted image 20240123120118.png|600]]
 ![[Pasted image 20240123120621.png|500]]

+## Frames
+We can embebed content into our page with i frames

 # ID
-With id we can link multiple tags and things, fo rexample, we have a checkbox and a label, if we put the checkbox id in the label in the *for* atribute, we could check the checkbox with clicking the label too.
+With id we can link multiple tags and things, for example, we have a checkbox and a label, if we put the checkbox *id* in the label in the *for* attribute, we could check the checkbox with clicking the label too.

 # Like containers
 ![[Pasted image 20240123122236.png]]